kse-ua/KSE-Loc-Data-Hub/analysis/survey-overview/survey-overview-hatsko.md

 # 9. Humanitarian

-# 10. Reconstructioin
+# 10. Reconstruction

 \
-small number of answers (38) - omit at this stage
+There are  only 38 communities that had any destruction from the hostilities.

 ## 10.1 Damage Evaluation